fredericksgary/test.check/doc/cheatsheet.md

 - `(gen/frequency [[2 g1] [7 g2] ...])` — generates elements from the
   given generators, using the given weights to determine the probability of picking any particular generator
+- `(gen/not-empty g)` — given a generator that generates collections, returns a modified generator that never generates empty collections

 ## Sizing & shrinking control